By Steve Shaw|2017-04-11T13:15:42+00:00September 11th, 2015|

 The most important factor of course is to have great content in the first place.
 You need content that gives value in bucketfuls, content that informs, educates, amuses, and entertains.
 In brief, you need content that screams share me now!

-Steve Shaw has spent over a decade helping thousands of businesses worldwide to build publicity and promote themselves using content.
+Steve Shaw has spent over a decade helping thousands of businesses worldwide to build publicity and market themselves more effectively.

-He combines technical expertise with a deep understanding of marketing to create world-beating business automation systems.
+He combines technical expertise with a deep understanding of marketing.
 He created one of the first online automated marketing systems that grew to become one of the top 10,000 most popular sites in the world.